Domikohlh/qf-chitrea/README.md

 1. R programming outputed garbled code when execute in csv format.
 Changed to rds and read successfully in Python
 2. Do not move the export line in R. It is because date is added back and move the line forward may lead to error in PCA analysis
 3. Date must be aligned in both inputs and predictions data to ensure an accurate prediction in yield
+4. We should look into the determination of hold signal.
+5. Can add accuracy and confusion matrix for XGBoost and voting for additional evaluation.
-4. The coupon rate is the fixed interest paid on a bond's face value, while bond yield reflects the actual return based on market price.
+6. The coupon rate is the fixed interest paid on a bond's face value, while bond yield reflects the actual return based on market price.
 Yield-to-maturity(YTM) helps investors assess a bond's total return if held until maturity, facotoring in price changes and interest
-5. When you buy a bond, you are promised fixed payments (coupons) and a fixed return at maturity.
+7. When you buy a bond, you are promised fixed payments (coupons) and a fixed return at maturity.

 - Suppose you bought a bond that pays $5 every year.